 In-person training requirements

 The Fundamental Course of Study consists of 28 hours of training, seven of which are required to be provided in person.
-The new emergency rule allows districts to meet the in-person requirement if they provide training to paraeducators through a virtual format with an instructor that uses synchronous learning.
-Synchronous online learning that took place with an instructor beginning on March 1, 2020 will count towards meeting the in person requirement of the FCS.
-This rule is in effect until September 1, 2021.
+The emergency rule allows districts to meet the in-person requirement if they provide training to paraeducators through a virtual format with an instructor that uses synchronous learning.
+This rule is a continuation of last year’s rule and is in effect until September 1, 2022.

 What is synchronous learning?